lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Serge Mister (Entrust), Ali Noman (Entrust), Peter C. (UK NCSC), Sophie Schmieg (Google), Deirdre Connolly (SandboxAQ), Falko Strenzke (MTG AG), Dan van Geest (Crypto Next), Piotr Popis (Enigma), and
 Douglas Stebila (University of Waterloo).

+Thanks to Giacomo Pope (github.com/GiacomoPope) whose ML-DSA and ML-KEM implementation was used to generate the test vectors.

 We are grateful to all, including any contributors who may have been inadvertently omitted from this list.